-After applying for admissions, all entering freshman must take the English Placement Examination prior to registration.
+After applying for admission, all entering freshmen much take the regularly scheduled English Placement Examination prior to registration.
 All transfer students who have not submitted transcripts indicating that they have satisfactorily completed three (3) semester hours of Freshman Composition must take the English Placement Examination before registering.
 Based on their placement results, students will be enrolled in an appropriate English course.
 Students may not enroll in any English course other than EN 085 without taking the English Placement Examination or without submitting evidence of appropriate transfer coursework.